Car Collector International

 Alcantara / leather bolster wear (driver's side seat), headliner sag, dash-top cracking, model-specific trim increasingly hard to source

-Moderate£500 – £4,000+ per system; original trim retention commands a growing premium at review date because reproduction / breaker-sourced replacement is scarce and costly.
+Moderate£500 – £4,000+ per system; original trim retention commands a growing premium because reproduction / breaker-sourced replacement is scarce and costly.

 Symptoms — Worn driver's seat bolster with leather split / Alcantara pilling; headliner drop; cracked dash top on cars stored in sunlight; damaged model-specific door cards or gear knob; missing original steering wheel.

-Inspection — Interior condition assessment on original trim; verify all Clio V6-specific items are present and original (steering wheel, gear knob, door cards, seats); check air-conditioning function on Phase 2 cars.
+Inspection — Interior condition assessment on original trim; verify all Clio V6-specific items are present and original (steering wheel, gear knob, door cards, seats); check air-conditioning function on Phase 2 cars (standard fitment).

 Ancillary electrics — coil packs, MAF, fuel-pressure regulator, sensors